eik-lib/core/doc/rest-api.md

 Status codes:

--   `201` if alias is successfully created
+-   `303` if alias is successfully created. `location` points to the alias
 -   `400` if validation in URL parameters or form fields fails
 -   `401` if user is not authorized
 -   `409` if alias already exist